-[The Magic of Art 02] The Museum of Modern Art, Kamakura Annex: Passing on 40 years of memories and collections to the future
+[The Magic of Art 02] The Museum of Modern Art, Kamakura Annex: Passing on 40 years of thoughts and collections to the future

-Museums display valuable collections and satisfy us.
-Behind the scenes, activities are ongoing every day to preserve, restore, and manage the collections in an appropriate manner.
-This time, we visited the Kamakura Annex of the Museum of Modern Art, Kamakura and Hayama, which is celebrating its 40th anniversary.
-We interviewed the new director, Nagato Saki, and the curator in charge of preservation and restoration, Hashiguchi Yui, and took a look at the work and efforts of museums that are rarely seen in everyday life.
+Museums display valuable collections and provide us with fulfillment.
+Behind the scenes, daily activities are underway to preserve, restore, and manage the collections in an appropriate manner.
+This time, we visit the Kamakura Annex of the Museum of Modern Art, Kamakura & Hayama, which is celebrating its 40th anniversary.
+We interview the new director, Nagato Saki, and the curator in charge of preservation and restoration, Hashiguchi Yui, and take a look at the work and initiatives of museums that are rarely seen.

-(Top image: From left: Yui Hashiguchi, Saki Nagato)
+(Top image: From left: Yui Hashiguchi and Saki Nagato)

 Japan's first public modern art museum